Dr Howard LindsaySenior Lecturer in Biomedical Sciences & Year 1 Director

 PhD Supervision Interests

-Please contact me if you are interested in doing a PhD in the area of genome stability and DNA replication.
+Please contact me if you are interested in doing a PhD/MSc by research in the area of genome stability and DNA replication.
 Details of specific projects available in my research group can usually be found on FindaPhd.com.
 Applications for self-funded study can be made at any time.